 Many ask, can you visit Peleliu, the answer is yes.

-But Peleliu has a dark secret if you look closer, it was home to one of the bloodiest battles in WW2, and the scars and the US and Japanese war relics are scattered all over the tiny Island.
+But Peleliu has a dark secret if you look closer, it was home to one of the bloodiest battles in WW2, and the scars, as well as the US and Japanese war relics, are scattered all over the tiny Island.

 But some of the historical war relics are “already” rusting away and will not be around for much longer.

 Nature is removing the scars from WW2 all over the Island.
-And the vegetation is so thick and lush some places it´s like your in the middle of the Jungle, but in fact, are you on the highway.
+And the vegetation is so thick and lush in some places it’s like you’re in the middle of the Jungle, but in fact, are you on the highway.

-So it´s recommended to have a local guide to point them out for you and be sure to not walk to far off the trail since there’s still unexploded mines and bombs laying here but also to find some of the more hidden war relics.
+So it’s recommended to have a local guide to point them out for you and be sure to not walk too far off the trail since there’s still unexploded mines and bombs laying here but also to find some of the more hidden war relics.

-Even to this day is new caves discovered around Bloody Nose Ridge and only back in 2018 was a cave with the remains of 6 Japanse soldiers discovered
+Even to this day, there are new caves discovered around Bloody Nose Ridge, and only back in 2018 was a cave with the remains of 6 Japanese soldiers discovered.

-Even to this day, is the battle of Peleliu is considered to be one of the “the bitterest and bloodiest battle of the war for the USA Marines.
+Even to this day, is the battle of Peleliu is considered to be one of the “the bitterest and bloodiest battles of the war for the USA Marines.

-But then the third day was cancelled as the Navy declared they had already killed all the Japanese forces on the Pelielue.
+But then the third day was cancelled as the Navy declared they had already killed all the Japanese forces on the Peleliu.